rachelrakov/text-analysis/sections/methods.md

 If it's your first time opening the notebook, you may be prompted to enter a URL into your browser.
 Copy out the URL and paste it into the Firefox or Google Chrome search bar.

-Finally, find the notebook file and open it.
+Finally, in the Jupyter Notebook file browser, find the notebook file and open it.
 It should be called `TextAnalysis.ipynb`.
 You will use this file for reference in case you get stuck in the next few sections, so keep it open.

 Return to the Jupyter Home Tab in your Browser (or Launch the Jupyter Notebook again), and start a New Python3 Notebook using the `New` button in the upper right corner.